corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 than Corda's AMQP framework in what it can construct and serialize.
 However, that flexibility makes it difficult to secure.
 Conversely, Corda's AMQP framework lets users concentrate on creating a secure framework that can be reasoned about and made safer.

-Selection of serialization context should, for the most part, be opaque to CorDapp developers, the Corda framework selecting the correct context as configured.
+Selection of serialization context is usually opaque to CorDapp developers.
+The Corda framework selects the correct context as configured.

 This document describes what is currently and what will be supported in the Corda AMQP format from the perspective